 What are the age requirements to be part of Team Illinois?

-Players must be 13 years old by January 1, 2027, have not reached their 19th birthday by July 19, 2026, and must not be enrolling in college for the 2026-27 or 2027-28 school years.
+Players must be 13 years old by January 1, 2027, have not reached their 19th birthday by July 19, 2027, and must not be enrolling in college for the 2026-27 school year.

 Are there any other requirements to be on Team Illinois?